AFUJ/quickscan/readme.md

 This done, now I can start my browser and the `make_hashes.php` script.

-**Note** : Since 2.1.0 version, make_hashes.php unzips archive files, creates hashes json file. it then removes your archive file and folders that have been created.
+**Note** : Since 2.1.0 version, make_hashes.php unzips archive files, creates hashes json files. it then removes your archive files and folders that have been created during this process.

 If you're a Docker user, just run `docker run -d -p 8080:80 -u $(id -u):$(id -g) -v "$PWD":/var/www/html php:8.2-apache` in the folder where you've cloned this repository then start your browser and open `http://localhost:8080/make_hash.php`, wait a few seconds and you're done.